njsdias/Pytest/Pytest_ML/README.md

 Please watch the [video](https://www.youtube.com/watch?v=yACtdj1_IxE) to understand the importance and the basic procedure in doing test in your ML code.

+- 0-Intro: Here we can see how we can test simple functions regarding with the type of the variable (np.array), the value that is returned by a function, check the values limits of a function ([0,1])

+- 1-Test_ML: Here you can see how write tests to check a schema of a dataframe.
+We need have two files: data.csv and schema.yml and compare the name of columns amoung the csv file and the yml file.

+- 2-Test_ML: Here is an update of the previous exercise.
+Beside to check the schemas we can check in which columns we have missing values.
+If you know some columns have values in range [0,1] here we see how to check this statement.

+- 2-Bonus: Here you used the hypoteses package to generate data that will used in the test functions.

+- 3-Bonus: Here we see how you can detect if a file was modified or not using the hash code of the file.
+More than that, we can generate a little DB to store the name, datetime,hashcode of the files and compare it with the actual hash code.

 Advices: